 “Specifically, the Court questions whether the act of sending an invoice to an insured vehicle owner, or to the company itself, can be described as presenting ‘false’ information to an insurance company in order to receive payment for a claim or pursuant to a policy,” said Pipes in his ruling.
 “There is no allegation that the services were not rendered; there is no allegation that the invoices were padded; the sole allegation is that the charges, i.e., the rates, for those services exceeded those allowed by the City of Mobile for participation in the rotation list.”

-Attorneys representing the Smith men said not only were the alleged overcharges not insurance fraud; the seized vehicles couldn’t have been used in that process because the fraud consisted of filing paperwork.
-The Smiths are due back in court for the criminal trial on November 4.
+Attorneys representing the two men said not only were the alleged overcharges not insurance fraud; the seized vehicles couldn’t have been used in that process because the fraud consisted of filing paperwork.
+The accused men are due back in court for the criminal trial on November 4.